 \subsection{Intermediate}

-In the previous section, much of the underlying structure of the library was glossed over as it was not necessary to understand.
+In the previous section, much of the underlying structure of the library was glossed over.
 As we get to implementing our own Dynamics or Cost Functions however, there are some basic principles to go over.
 This library is running code on two different devices, the CPU and the GPU.
-Some classes, such as Plants and Controllers, don't have methods that need to run on the GPU whereas other classes like the Dynamics and Cost Functions do.
+Some classes, such as Plants and Controllers, do not have methods that need to run on both whereas other classes like the Dynamics and Cost Functions do.
 The GPU can do many computations in parallel but in order to properly utilize it, that can require different code than what runs on the CPU.
-As such, when looking at implementing a new Dynamics or Cost Function, there will be some methods that will have to be implemented twice, once for the CPU and once for the GPU.
+As such, when looking at implementing a new Dynamics or Cost Function, there are some methods that have to be implemented as two very similar functions, once for the CPU and once for the GPU.